Or My Personal Pain Puzzle

 What Works for my Specific Chronic Pain / Chronic Fatigue Issue

 (Not medical advice.)

 What do you do when all your effort backfires and makes things worse, where you feel like your body is allergic to effort?
 (And you tried "resting" or doing nothing for months but that clearly did not work either?)
-Especially if you are the type of person that thrives on effort (professional life and hobbies and ways to blow off steam?)
+Especially if you are the type of person that thrives on effort—in your professional life and hobbies and ways to blow off steam?

 For several years, the pain, fatigue, isolation, anxiety and low mood cycles were hell.
 The harder I tried, the worse it made everything: I was used to trying harder making things better, but this was its own beast.
 During this time, I had trouble walking without my muscles (eventually my whole system) complaining for days.
 I had trouble driving.
 I felt trapped in my apartment.

-Untangling such a complicated situation is obviously difficult, but here is an attempt to line up the pieces of a quilt of strategies that somehow worked and I hope will continue to work:
+Untangling such a complicated situation is obviously difficult, but here is an attempt to line up a quilt of strategies, pieces that somehow work together and I hope will continue to work:

 |Contributing Factors||Possible Partial Remedies|